adrian-szwejk/App_Practice/README.md

--Added a feature to import and display images on the screen of the app -Added a feature to share the image to other people -Implemented a feature to switch between screens through a button
+-Added a feature to import and display images on the screen of the app -Added a feature to share the image to other people -Implemented a feature to switch between screens through a button -Implemented a feature to switch between screens through various buttons that allow you to manouver between 'detail' screens and 'home' screens with ease